discordjs/guide/guide/interactions/replying-to-slash-commands.md

 As previously mentioned, you have three seconds to respond to an interaction before its token becomes invalid.
 But what if you have a command that performs a task which takes longer than three seconds before being able to reply?

-In this case, you can make use of the `CommandInteraction#defer()` method, which triggers the `<application> is thinking...` message and also acts as initial response.
+In this case, you can make use of the `CommandInteraction#deferReply()` method, which triggers the `<application> is thinking...` message and also acts as initial response.
 This allows you 15 minutes to complete your tasks before responding.
 <!--- here either display the is thinking message via vue-discord-message or place a screenshot -->

 ```js {7-9}